 - Complete a written and an oral exam

-The requirements to be licensed at the state level varies - check online or with your professors to learn more about this process.
+The requirements to be licensed at the state level vary - check online or with your professors to learn more about this process.

-During the written and oral exam, psychologists will be assessed on more than just their knowledge of the field of psychology.
-The board wants to make sure that the psychologists who are practicing clinical psychology have a strong sense of ethics, continue to better themselves as research comes out, and has a professional attitude and demeanor while working with individual patients.
-Therapy can be a scary and vulnerable process, and only the most ethical and well-meaning individuals should be able to administer this to patients.
+During the written and oral exams, psychologists will be assessed on more than just their knowledge of psychology.
+The board wants to ensure that the psychologists practicing clinical psychology have a strong sense of ethics, continue to better themselves as research comes out, and have a professional attitude and demeanor while working with individual patients.
+Therapy can be scary and vulnerable; only the most ethical and well-meaning individuals should be able to administer this to patients.

 With a high demand for clinical psychologists in various industries, salaries are higher than they might be for a more niche position.
-It is definitely possible to make six figures as a clinical psychologist, even if you are just starting out in your career.
+Making six figures as a clinical psychologist is possible, even if you are starting your career.
 Pay may increase as you spend more time at a company, manage other psychologists, or earn more credits.

 Clinical Psychologist Reported Salary